Sirisha-Boya/bookshelf/README.md

 ## **Overview**

 The Bookshelf project is a web application that allows users to organize and manage their book collections.
-It provides features for adding, and read books, as well as tracking reading progress.
+It provides features for adding and reading books, as well as tracking reading progress.

 ### **Features:**